Targeting rules overview

 five impressions per day, but max two impressions per

 Note: For frequency capping to work, your Pulse integration needs to be able to differentiate unique users either by cookies or by some other mean.

-|Time of Day/Day of Week Targeting||Target a campaign or a goal to run only at a specific time period.
+|Time targeting||Target a campaign or a goal to run only at a specific time period.
 Time rules should be set based on the account's time zone.|

-|IP Targeting||Target one or many IP addresses to limit the audience.
+|IP targeting||Target one or many IP addresses to limit the audience.
 It is also used for targeting ads away from certain IP addresses, for example, when internal staff are watching videos and do not need to see ads.|

-|Browser/OS Targeting||Target a campaign or goal against or away from a web browser in combination with an operating system.|
+|Browser/OS targeting||Target a campaign or goal against or away from a web browser in combination with an operating system.|

 When a DMP integration is added to your Pulse account, Pulse